astrapy/Github-Issue-Spammer-Creator/README.md

 ## ⚠️ DISCLAIMER / NOTES
 This github repo is for EDUCATIONAL PURPOSES ONLY.
 I am NOT under any responsibility if a problem occurs.
-Im NOT responsible if ANY Problem/Violation occurs
+Im NOT responsible for any Problem/Violation that you do.
 Or if your account gets banned.